 The interview will take place in Gullane’s Hotel, Main Street, Ballinasloe, Co.
-Galway on the 13th & 14th February 2016.
+Galway in February 2018, date to be confirmed.
 Please click here for directions.

-If successful, you must attend our Initiation day which will take place in Ballinasloe on Friday & Saturday 1st & 02nd April.
+If successful, you must attend our Initiation day which will take place in Ballinasloe on a Friday & Saturday in either March or April.
+Date to be confirmed.
 Further on-site training will be facilitated in France.

 What Is A Courier?

 A Campsite Courier is similar to a holiday representative.
 Your duties are to prepare guest accommodation, welcome guests upon arrival & to be on hand through their stay to deal with any eventual problems.
 During the season, as your families arrive on site you will have prepared and cleaned their Holiday Home, decking & garden furniture, and will personally greet them, help them to settle in, give advice and information and explain the full range of Campotel Services and the Campsite Facilities.

 As the Campotel representatives on site, your primary concern is always customer care.
 You should deal effectively with any problems or emergencies, make regular contact with our clients, and check gas supplies etc, during the holiday, ensuring our clients have an enjoyable, trouble free holiday

 Finally you will “check out “and bid farewell to our departing guests.
 You are also required to maintain & operate the Campotel Reception Area, which must be a well-presented attractive focal point.
 You will be supplied with the appropriate casual uniform tops etc.

 Yes, which we will provide.
 The uniform is only to be worn at specified times e.g. reception hours, as customers need to identify you.
 We expect couriers to look presentable at all times, and this means that untidy hair, scruffy footwear, bare feet, the unshaven look and visible tattoos are unacceptable.